steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

         FS' = FS
         result = False

-The result SHOULD be `False, indicating that no file was deleted.
+The result SHOULD be `False`, indicating that no file was deleted.

 ##### Simple File